snlpatel001213/snlpatel001213_old.github.io/_posts/2017-07-08-String-Matching-using-Convolution-Networks.md

 The purpose behind this tutorial is to train machine for matching string having any type of differences (e.g. insertion, deletion and fragment translocation).
 I have not used any specialized data-set for this tutorial, in fact synthetic data-set was generated for training.

-1. **Data-set Generation**
+1. **Data-set Generation :**
     Data-set is constituted by Original string and a Mutated string:
     Original string is made up of random 100 characters e.g.

-    TSKCG498ZTQR7F5VFI59CSVKFY3XG98OG762HYDF82XB1LM87WNNM5Z57L9DIHFI64W4MSYJ2KK3B17HMJBQZJNVKDVAL0I42ZOX
+    `TSKCG498ZTQR7F5VFI59CSVKFY3XG98OG762HYDF82XB1LM87WNNM5Z57L9DIHFI64W4MSYJ2KK3B17HMJBQZJNVKDVAL0I42ZOX`

     Mutated string is made from  Original string with some noise introduced

-    TJKCG4BqQTZzmF5VlI59CSnKZE3Tk98OG76iHYDF8ZXBcbM8cWNNM5s5FQ9DWHFI6PWnPSEJpmwlB1qAMJIZZGxjKDmAJGI42ZkS
+    `TJKCG4BqQTZzmF5VlI59CSnKZE3Tk98OG76iHYDF8ZXBcbM8cWNNM5s5FQ9DWHFI6PWnPSEJpmwlB1qAMJIZZGxjKDmAJGI42ZkS`

     In above example  Original string and a Mutated string are 50% similar, it means out of 100 character in original string 50 are changed randomly (point mutation) for to constitute data-set, alphanumeric original and mutated strings are randomly generated with random 1 to 100 % mutation.
     For to generate data-set.
 I have taken only capital letters (26) + digits (10).
 The combination for Number of sample points in set = 100  and Number of sample points in each combination = 36 turn out to be 1.97720458214493E+27.
-The combination so achieved is an astronomic number and probability of getting a string repeated is absolutely nill.
+The combination so achieved is an astronomic number and probability of getting a string repeated is absolutely null.

     ```python
     stringSize = 100 # defining string size
     maxWordLength = 100